William Nott: Family

 Nott was married twice.
 Firstly he wed Letitia Swinhoe with whom he had five children, including Charlotte, who married John Bower and was the father of Sir William Nott-Bower.

 He married his second, much younger, wife in 1843.
 She was née Rosa Wilson Dore (died 1901), daughter of Major P. L. Dore.
-After her husband’s death in 1845, she remarried Thomas Twisden Hodges, MP.
+After her husband's death in 1845, she remarried Thomas Twisden Hodges, MP.
 When her second husband died in 1865 she resumed the name Lady Nott.

-Statue of General Nott in Carmarthen
+Statue in Carmarthen

 A statue of General Nott was erected in his home town of Carmarthen in 1851.
 Sculpted by Edward Davis, it now has Grade II Listed status.
 It was based on a portrait of Nott by the painter Thomas Brigstocke, who was also born in the town.
 According to the PMSA, "the bronze statue was cast from cannon captured at the Battle of Maharajpur.
 Queen Victoria gave 200 guineas to the memorial fund.
 The statue occupies the site of the market cross which was dismantled when the market was resited and Nott Square created in 1846."